 The solutions of \eqref{e2} can be investigated by considering the following differential systems:

 which match \eqref{e2} restricted to $x\geq0$ and $x\leq0$, respectively.
-Since $p(t)$ is a Lebesgue integrable function, the differential systems \eqref{e2lateral} correspond to Carathéodory differential systems for which all the conditions for the existence and uniqueness of solutions are satisfied (see \cite{Kurzweil2014} for more details).
-In the extended phase space, such differential systems becomes:
+Since $p(t)$ is a Lebesgue integrable function, the differential systems in \eqref{e2lateral} correspond to Carathéodory differential systems for which all the conditions for the existence and uniqueness of solutions are satisfied (see \cite[Chapter 18]{Kurzweil2014} for more details).
+In the extended phase space, such differential systems become:

 Due to the presence of the $ \sgn $ function, the switching plane $ \Sigma=\{(\phi,x,y)\in\R\times\R^{2}:x=0\} $ plays an important role in describing the dynamics of \eqref{s1}.
-Indeed, one can see that, for each initial condition $(\phi_0,0,y_0)\in\Sigma$ with $y_0\neq0$, the solutions of the differential systems \eqref{s1lateral}, which are unique, are transversal to the switching plane $ \Sigma$ and concatenates in order to form a unique solution of \eqref{s1} (analogously to the Filippov's convention \cite{Filippov1988}).
-The explicit expressions of such solutions will be given below in Section \ref{existence}.
+Indeed, one can see that, for each initial condition $(\phi_0,0,y_0)\in\Sigma$ with $y_0\neq0$, the unique maximal solutions of the differential systems in \eqref{s1lateral} are transversal to $\Sigma$ at $(\phi_0,0,y_0)$ and concatenate in order to form a (local) solution of the differential system \eqref{s1} that is unique around $(\phi_0,0,y_0)$.
+Such a solution could eventually lose its uniqueness property if it reaches $\Sigma$ tangentially, that is, at a point $(\phi_1,0,0)$.
+However, as long as a maximal solution of the differential system \eqref{s1} is transversal to $\Sigma$, it is given by the concatenation of solutions of the differential systems in \eqref{s1lateral} providing, then, the uniqueness of such a maximal solution, which has the whole line as its interval of definition.
+The explicit expressions of the solutions of the differential systems in \eqref{s1lateral} will be provided below in Section \ref{fundlemma}.